crtahlin/swarm_connect/README.md

 ## Architecture

-Swarm Connect is a FastAPI-based API gateway that simplifies access to Ethereum Swarm (distributed storage network) functionality.
-Instead of clients directly calling complex Swarm Bee node APIs, they can use this cleaner, more focused interface.
+Swarm Connect is a FastAPI-based API gateway that provides comprehensive access to Ethereum Swarm (distributed storage network) functionality.
+It offers complete postage stamp management and data operations through a clean, RESTful interface, eliminating the need for clients to interact directly with complex Swarm Bee node APIs.

 ### System Overview